Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 The air flow during a sneeze moves at a speed of 160 kilometers per hour.

-Almost 75% of bowel movements consist of water.
+Almost 75% of feces consists of water.

 Women blink twice as often as men.